 It is 1944.
 A troupe of five American soldiers have been sent into the Australian bush on a mission to retrieve two escaped black pumas that were mascots of the U.S. armed services.
 As they trek into a remote area, the real purpose of the mission is revealed – they are under orders from the OSS and have been required to cart with them a device that is a time machine.
 As this is activated, they discover they have been transported 50,000 years into the past.
 They also find that one of the party is a Nazi traitor who has come back with the intent of stealing a UFO that crashed in the past and using it to alter history by bringing it back into the service of Germany.

-The 25th Reich was the fourth feature film of Australian director Stephen Amis who had previously made See Jack Run (1991), The Alive Tribe (1997) and The Real Thing (2002), all indie films and non-genre, none having had particularly high profiles.
+The 25th Reich was the fourth feature film of Australian director Stephen Amis who had previously made See Jack Run (1991), The Alive Tribe (1997), The Real Thing (2002) and subsequent to this The BBQ (2018), all indie films and non-genre, none having had particularly high profiles.
 Amis shot The 25th Reich on a low-budget with 98% of the action taking place outdoors on location in a state park in Victoria.
 The 25th Reich came out in a year that featured several other films – Iron Sky (2012) and Nazis at the Center of the Earth (2012) – about Nazis existing into the present-day and crucially having mastered flying saucers.

 What The 25th Reich does very well is catch the spirit of a 1940s GI movie – I was constantly being reminded of the witty little B-budget gem Zone Troopers (1986), which has a number of similarities.
 Each of the characters here is defined usually in terms of an ethnic caricature – the Italian, the Jewish kid, the Redneck.
 The dialogue is particularly on the ball with a great feel for the colloquialisms of the era.
 Sometimes this falls a bit too broadly in the mouths of the actors – who are almost all Australians affecting American accents – but for the most part, the characters are delivered with a great deal of nuance.
 We even surprisingly get scenes debating religion vs atheism.